Vasyl Stus

-Vasyl Semenovych Stus (Васи́ль Семе́нович Стус; January 6, 1938 – September 4, 1985) was a Ukrainian poet, translator, literary critic, journalist, and an active member of the Ukrainian dissident movement.
-For his political convictions, his works were banned by the Soviet regime and he spent 13 years in detention until his death in Perm-36—then a Soviet forced labor camp for political prisoners, subsequently The Museum of the History of Political Repression—after having declared a hunger strike on September 4, 1985.
-On November 26, 2005, the Ukrainian president Viktor Yushchenko posthumously awarded him the highest national title: Hero of Ukraine.
+Vasyl Semenovych Stus (Василь Семенович Стус; 6 January 1938 – 4 September 1985) was a Ukrainian poet, translator, literary critic, journalist, and an active member of the Ukrainian dissident movement.
+For his political convictions, his works were banned by the Soviet regime and he spent 13 years in detention until his death in Perm-36—then a Soviet forced labor camp for political prisoners, subsequently The Museum of the History of Political Repression—after having declared a hunger strike on 4 September 1985.
+On 26 November 2005, the Ukrainian president Viktor Yushchenko posthumously awarded him the highest national title: Hero of Ukraine.
 Stus is widely regarded as one of Ukraine's foremost poets.

 Biography

-Vasyl Stus was born on January 6, 1938, into a peasant family in the village of Rakhnivka, Haisyn Raion, Vinnytsia Oblast (modern Ukraine) (province), Ukrainian SSR.
-The following year, his parents Semen Demyanovych and Iryna Yakivna moved to the city of Stalino (now Donetsk).
-Their children joined them one year later.
-Vasyl first heard the Ukrainian language and poetry from his mother who sang him Ukrainian folk songs.

-After secondary school, Vasyl Stus entered the Department of History and Literature of the Pedagogical Institute in Stalino (nowadays Donetsk University).
-In 1959 he graduated from the Institute with honors.
-Following graduation, Stus briefly worked as a high school teacher of the Ukrainian language and literature in the village of Tauzhne, in Kirovohrad Oblast, and then was conscripted into the Soviet Army for two years.
-While studying at the university and during his military service in the Ural Mountains, he started to write poetry and translated into Ukrainian more than a hundred verses by Johann Wolfgang von Goethe and Rainer Maria Rilke.
-The original copies of his translations were later confiscated by the KGB and were lost.
+Early life

+Vasyl Semenovych Stus was born on 6 January 1938 in the village of Rakhnivka, in Podolia (in the west of the Ukrainian Soviet Socialist Republic at the time) as the fourth and youngest child in a family of peasants.
+Prior to Vasyl's birth, the Stus family had, along with other peasant families throughout Ukraine, experienced the Soviet famine of 1930–1933.
+As landed peasants (kurkuls), the Stus family was subjected to local harassment and encouraged to join the kolkhoz in Rakhnivka, which they eventually did.
+In 1937, however, Stus's father, Semen, was given an offer to move to the Donbas, where there was a shortage of factory workers.
+After Vasyl's birth, Semen was joined by his wife Yilyna and their children, who moved to Stalino (now Donetsk), with the rigid, patriarchal social structure of rural Ukraine further encouraging the family's decision to move.
+Vasyl, however, did not initially join his parents and siblings, living in Rakhnivka with his grandparents as a child.
+Two years after his birth, Vasyl joined the rest of his family in Stalino.

+In Stalino, Stus received a Russian-medium education.
+His knowledge of Ukrainian primarily came from Ukrainian folk music, which he learned from his mother.
+According to literary historian Georges Nivat, Stus displayed significant aptitude in school, but his educational prospects were hampered by his family background, and he was barred from entering the faculty of journalism at Taras Shevchenko Kyiv State University in 1954.
+He instead studied at the Stalino Pedagogical Institute (now Donetsk National University), where he found a freer political climate.
+After graduating, he served in the Soviet Army for two years.
+In 1961, Stus was first published in the Literaturna Ukraina literary magazine.

 After his military service, Stus worked as an editor for the newspaper Sotsialistychnyi Donbas (Socialist Donbas) between 1960 and 1963.
-In 1963, he entered a Doctoral (Ph.D.) program at the Shevchenko Institute of Literature of Ukrainian Academy of Sciences in Kyiv.
+In 1963, he entered a doctoral program at the Shevchenko Institute of Literature of Ukrainian Academy of Sciences in Kyiv.
 At the same time, he published his selected poetry.

 In 1965, Stus married Valentyna Popeliukh; his son, Dmytro was born in 1966.